mkurzydlowski/ewp-specs-api-imobility-tor-stats/README.md

 Summary
 -------

-This API allows the client to get the statistics describing ToRs from a local HEI.
+This API allows the client to get the statistics describing ToRs issued by the receiving HEI.

 Request method
 --------------